Category Archives: Software Engineer

 Before the world had to deal with Covid-19, I spent most of my time in an open office environment with loads of noise around.
 This noise was mainly people discussing work, yes, and the occasional social discussion, well let’s be honest a whole lot more of that.
 We aren’t part of these work desk discussions thus why would it be relevant to us?

-A top tip solution is to cancel this out by putting on our earphones with some of our favorite music or podcasts to block it out and focus on work.
+The accepted solution is to cancel this out by putting on our earphones with some of our favorite music or podcasts to block it out and focus on work.
 Nothing wrong with that.
 Software engineers need solid focus time.

 However, whilst it could be perceived as noise I would argue differently in that there are copious amounts of gold nuggets in the audio moving around the office.
 In previous jobs I had, I would remove my earphones and listen to the office chats and write down some of the terms or jargon I heard for exploring later.
 If you struggle to work and listen at the same time then take 15 minutes when the chatter is high or specific people are conversing and write down what you hear.